 One of the busiest airports in the reliever system, Flying Cloud has a FAA-operated control tower and an instrument landing system.
 The tower operates daily in the winter from 7 a.m. to 9 p.m., staying open an extra hour, till 10 p.m., in summer.
 A precision instrument approach is available to Runway 10R and non-precision instrument approaches to runways 10R, 28L, 28R and 36.
 The airport also has a published precision instrument approach procedure for helicopters.

 Full-service operators offer corporate aircraft services, recreational flight training, and aircraft charter, rental, sales and maintenance.

 Flying Cloud has a total annual economic output of $229 million and supports 1,190 jobs, including 340 directly tied to on-airport businesses.

-In 2014, Flying Cloud Airport experienced more than 73,000 takeoffs and landings.
+In 2017, Flying Cloud Airport experienced more than 90,000 takeoffs and landings.
 A total of 373 aircraft are based at Flying Cloud.

 Direct Jobs: 340

 Total Economic Output $229 million

 Long Term Comprehensive Plan